scaomath/kaggle-riiid-test/README.md

 - (Dec 18) Same with 6 Label smoothing with a factor of 0.2, CV scaling = 4, CV < 0.73....

+- (Jan 3) Finally found the bug of the transformer-based model, the `train_loader` is way too few to cater the inference pipeline.
+Done the shifted training sequence and the CV improved to 0.779, LB unchanged 0.776.
+Ensembled LB increased to 0.788.

 TO-DO: